 So you’ve gotten complaints that data has been lost because it was saved on a deleted user’s My Drive.
-Google has heard the complaint all too many times and has produced an answer to the issue and it’s called Team Drive.
-The Team Drive is not a replacement for a user’s My Drive, but another system for group data management.
+Google has heard the complaint all too many times and has produced an answer to the issue and it’s called Shared Drives.
+Shared Drives do not replace a user’s My Drive, but another system for group data management.

-In short, Team Drive is a file-sharing platform centered around team objectives.
-Team Drives can be shared to Groups or Users with varying levels of access to give the highest level of visibility and security to shared resources.
+In short,’Shared Drives’ is a file-sharing platform centered around team objectives.
+Shared Drives can be shared to Groups or Users with varying levels of access to give the highest level of visibility and security to shared resources.
 It alleviates the need for files to be owned by a particular user, therefore eliminating the risk of deleting user accounts and losing the data.
 What this means for schools is that no longer will one person own data within drive that could possibly be wiped if the user was to ever leave.
 Instead, the team structure owns the data and will exist for as long as the team exists regardless of users coming and going.

-Below is a breakdown of how Team Drive compares to My Drive:
+Below is a breakdown of how Shared Drives compare to My Drive:

 My Drive vs. Team Drive